Yunus4600/Hostel-Management-System/README.md

 # Hostel Management System

 A complete Desktop Application for managing hostel operations, developed using **Visual Basic .NET** and **MS SQL Server**.
-This project streamlines student registration, room allocation, employee management, and more in a user-friendly interface.
+This project streamlines student registration, room allocation, and more in a user-friendly interface.

 ---